tetratelabs/wazero/README.md

 ```

 wazero will tag a new pre-release at least once a month until 1.0.
 1.0 is
-scheduled for Feb 2023, following the release of Go 1.20.
+scheduled for Feb 2023, following the release of Go 1.20. wazero 1.0 will build
+with Go 1.18 and above per the below policy.

 Meanwhile, please practice the current APIs to ensure they work for you, and
 give us a [star][15] if you are enjoying it so far!